 What if you can’t find the files deleted from your SD card in Trash?
 In that case, you should use SD card recovery software for Mac, which is where the next method comes in.

-Method 2: Recover Deleted Files With Paid Data Recovery Software
+Method 2: Recover Deleted Files With Professional Data Recovery Software

 If the data on your SD card is gone due to accidental deletion, formatting, or corruption… Then the only way to recover as much of it as possible is by using data recovery software.
 The same rings true for CF cards, microSD cards, and other memory cards.